 Make sure that the area in which you wish to paint is in good condition.
 If you have any holes or dents be sure to fill them in and sand them down once dry.
 It also doesn’t hurt to give your walls a quick wash to remove any dirt or grease that may be on there – this is especially true if you are painting a kitchen or bathroom wall.

-Once everything is completely dry and ready to go, you can begin!
+Once everything is completely dry you are ready to go!

 Step 1 – Measuring the height & depth